renanalmeida/servicebind/README.md

 # servicebind

-A simple example with Android services.
+A simple example of how to use Android services.